cosmos/ibc-go/docs/migrations/v5-to-v6.md

 #### Host params

-The `27-interchain-accounts/host` submodule default params have been updated to include the `AllowAllHostMsgs` wildcard `*`.
+The ICS27 host submodule default params have been updated to include the `AllowAllHostMsgs` wildcard `*`.
 This enables execution of any `sdk.Msg` type for ICS27 registered on the host chain `InterfaceRegistry`.

 ```diff